 The adventure playground opened with scramble nets, rope walks, firemen's poles, commando slides, tree houses and a secret tunnel to test the physical skill and daring of all ages.

-In 1998, the adventure playground was completely demolished and rebuilt to the highest standards with sand and water play areas, a spiral slide, mini diggers, a trampoline and much more.
+In 1998, the adventure playground was completely demolished and rebuilt with sand and water play areas, a spiral slide, mini diggers, a trampoline and much more.
 The new adventure playground was opened in March 1998 by Declan Morrison, grandson of the 11th Duke and Duchess of Devonshire.

 The foot-and-mouth epidemic had a severe effect on both agriculture and the tourism industry in the UK.
 We had no cloven hooved farm animals on show in the farmyard, and we closed for two weeks with the rest of the countryside.
 To compensate, the house and garden remained open for Christmas.